 In late 2014, ADT and a number of other trusted alarm security companies once again took action against the door to door alarm salesmen who misled homeowners and have tarnished the reputation of many organizations in the security alarm industry.
 By raising awareness of these scams among consumers and law enforcement officials, and actively prosecuting companies who were accused of misleading ADT customers, they revived the industry’s ongoing efforts to stop security alarm sales scams.

-How can you ensure that your alarm company is perceived as trustworthy in spite of these illegitimate companies causing consumers to question the legitimacy of even the most reputable security companies?
+How can you ensure that your alarm company is perceived as trustworthy in spite of these illegitimate companies causing consumers to question the legitimacy of even the most reputable security companies and the new cyber security risks cropping up as technologies continue to advance?
 Here are a few ways you can distinguish your company.

 1. Display Your Organization’s Professional Industry Membership Affiliations